diegomarzo/diegomarzo.github.io/_drafts/2020-07-13-access-external-stacks.md

 And here is when you realise something:

-> Even when your templates are decoupled there are certain things that will require reference, for example your VPC Identifier will be needed any time you need to create a Subnet, or your main public route table will need to be updated to associate any new subnet that requires access to the internet and the same applies to any NAT Gateway.
+> Even when your templates are decoupled certain things will require a reference, for example, your VPC Identifier will be needed any time you need to create a Subnet, or your main public route table will need to be updated to associate any new subnet that requires access to the internet and the same applies to any NAT Gateway.

-And for this reason you have available the **Output section**.
+And for this reason, you have available the **Output section**.

 The output section is the area of a CloudFormation template where you define and declare WHAT elements of your template need to be visible from the outside:

-For example, in our main CloudFormation network template we will need to expose our VPC Identifier and the Route Table identifier, if we want to add, externally, another subnet.
+For example, in our main CloudFormation network template, we will need to expose our VPC Identifier and the Route Table identifier, if we want to add, externally, another subnet.

 And this is how it looks: